 The NRC program to review the licensee’s QA program during construction has two parts.
 An initial team inspection will be conducted to review the QA program implementing documents.
 If construction is started under an ESP/LWA, then the focus of the review will be on LWA activities and the full licensee program will be reviewed after the COL is issued.
 After the initial team inspection, periodic inspections will be performed of selected criteria of Appendix B to 10 CFR Part 50.
 The QA program inspection requirements and frequencies are contained in Inspection Procedure 35007, “Quality Assurance Program Implementation During Construction and Pre-Construction Activities.”
 All inspections conducted under this procedure will typically be led by CCI.

 The NRC’s confidence in the corrective action program portion (finding and fixing problems) of a licensee’s QA program is one basis for dispositioning Severity Level IV violations as non-cited violations (NCVs).
-Severity Level IV violations will not be dispositioned as NCVs unless the licensee’s corrective action program has been determined to be and all other NCV criteria are met.
+NRC-identified and self-revealing Severity Level IV violations will not be dispositioned as NCVs unless the licensee’s corrective action program has been determined to be adequate and all other NCV criteria are met.

 2. Reporting of Defects